USL League One: Departure of MLS reserve teams and first wave of expansion (2020–2022)

 Central Valley Fuego FC, Charlotte Independence and Northern Colorado Hailstorm FC began play in 2022.
 On June 3, 2022, USL announced that they had granted a group based out of Wilmington, North Carolina the exclusive rights to pursue a League One expansion team for the area to join in 2024.
 Wilmington had been the home of long-time USL club Wilmington Hammerheads FC, which played in various USL leagues from 1996 until 2017.
 On July 12, 2022, USL announced that a newly formed club, Santa Barbara Sky FC, would be joining League One for the 2024 season, though their debut would later be delayed until 2025, then cancelled entirely, instead joining USL Championship beginning in 2026.
 Following the conclusion of the 2022 regular season, FC Tucson announced a self-relegation back to USL League Two.
 Shortly after FC Tucson announced their self-relegation, One Knoxville SC announced they would turn professional and join League One for 2023, following a successful debut season that saw them reach the USL League Two conference finals.
 On October 7, 2022, the league announced an expansion team in Spokane, Washington, named Spokane Velocity.
 On December 8, 2022, it was announced that USL League Two club Lane United FC acquired exclusive rights to pursue a League One franchise in Lane County, Oregon.
-This club will begin play in 2026 as Sporting Cascades FC.
+This club will begin play in 2027 as Sporting Cascades FC.

 Second wave of expansion (2023–present)

 Throughout autumn 2023, the league announced three more expansion teams: one in Portland, Maine, named Portland Hearts of Pine, one in Sherman, Texas, named Texoma FC, and one in Lancaster, California, named AV Alta FC.
-The league announced two more expansion teams in early 2024, first in Naples, Florida, later unveiled as FC Naples, and Mount Vernon, New York, the latter named Westchester SC.
+The league announced two more expansion teams in early 2024, first in Naples, Florida, later unveiled as FC Naples, and Mount Vernon, New York, named Westchester SC.

 In August 2024, the USL announced that Lexington SC would be moving from League One to the Championship for the 2025 season.